Canthopexy / Canthoplasty

 Eyelid surgery is generally a very safe procedure.
 When considering any eyelid surgery, it is important to inform your surgeon of any abnormalities of your eyes, vision, or your general medical health.

 It is important to remember that while all surgery carries some risks, even when performed by the most highly trained surgeon and at the best facilities.
 Below are some of the more common risks associated with eyelid surgery:

 The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid surgery.
 Certain severe risks or complications can be avoided by cooperating fully and completely following your surgeon’s instructions.
 With patience, a willingness to cooperate, and a qualified surgeon, the complications of eyelid surgery and any associated risks can be dramatically reduced.

 Surgery should be scheduled for a time when you can relax for at least 1-2 weeks.
 It is important to avoid any strenuous activity, heavy lifting, or bending down during this time to avoid complications and to promote the best healing.
-It is also important to avoid taking any blood thinning medications for at least two weeks prior to surgery.
+It is also important to avoid taking any blood thinning medications around the time of surgery.
 If you are on a blood thinning medication due to a specific medical condition, you will need to discuss this with Dr. Liu and your primary care physician prior to stopping any medication.
 Dr. Liu’s staff will review a list of common medications, supplements and vitamins that can cause your blood to be thinner.